jxtngx/vision-lab/README.md

 `tests` module contains unit and integration tests targeted by pytest.

-`.lightning` and `.lightningignore` are used by Lightning as config files.

 `setup.py` `setup.cfg` `pyproject.toml` and `MANIFEST.ini` assist with packaging the Python project.

 `.pre-commit-config.yaml` is required by pre-commit to install its git-hooks.